Code-Institute-Submissions/crochet-and-coffee/README.md

 # Crochet & Coffee Website

 Crochet & Coffee is a marketing website promoting a crochet focused craft learning group with social benefits.

-A live version of the site is available at: https://gemherbertson.github.io/crochet-and-coffee/
+A live version of the site is available at: https://gemherbertson.github.io/crochet-and-coffee/.

+The inspiration for the website came from personal experience, having a number of friends who are developing small businesses in their spare time with aim of making a financial return on their passion.

+The Crochet & Coffee website creates a dedicated online presence for such a small business that outlines the basic services provided, costs and associated benefits.

 ## UX

-The Crochet & Coffee website has been developed to target:
+The Crochet & Coffee website has been developed using HTML5 and CSS3 to target:
 * Individuals who want to learn how to crochet without any prior knowledge.
 * Those who have experience in crochet but wish to further develop their skills.
 * The option for those seeking social interaction to take part with, or without, a craft element.

 The website succinctly puts across the benefits in joining Crochet & Coffee, the session schedule and an easy to complete form to register interest.

 The design of the site grew organically during the development process.
-Initial wireframes are available to view via https://github.com/GemHerbertson/crochet-and-coffee/tree/master/wireframes.
+Both initial and final wireframes are available to view via https://github.com/GemHerbertson/crochet-and-coffee/tree/master/wireframes.

 ## Features

 ### Existing Features

-* Feature 1 - allows users to register their interest to attend learning and social sessions by completing the form contained within login.html.
+* Feature 1 - a contact form has been added to the site to enable site users to register their interest to attend learning and social sessions through form completion/submission.
+The form has been kept purposefully simple, with minimal information required (name and email), in order to improve UX.
+Users are provided with checkboxes to facilitate easy indication of their area of interest however the option to send a message as part of the form submission is also offered, for more complex inquiries.

 ### Features to Implement